iodigital-com/techhub/src/content/articles/the-view-transitions-api.md

 ---
-title: "The _View Transitions API_: Enhancing the feel of the web"
+title: 'The _View Transitions API_: Enhancing the feel of the web'
-date: "2023-04-11"
+date: '2023-04-11'
-images: ["/articles/view-transitions-api/view-transitions-api-demo.webp"]
+images: ['/articles/view-transitions-api/view-transitions-api-demo.webp']
-summary: "The View Transitions API has landed in Chrome.
-Let’s have a look at how the API works and why it will change the feel of the web."
+summary: 'The View Transitions API has landed in Chrome.
+Let’s have a look at how the API works and why it will change the feel of the web.'
-authors: ["dave-bitter"]
+authors: ['dave-bitter']
-theme: "green"
+theme: 'green'
 ---

 As a developer, I am always on the lookout for new tools and technologies to make my work easier and more efficient, but simultaneously increase the user experience of it.
 That's why I was excited to explore the View Transitions API, which is now stable in Chrome and see how it could simplify the process of creating view transitions on the web.